On the Fukaya category of a Fano hypersurface in projective space: The monotone Fukaya category

 \subsection{Quantum cohomology, $QH^*(X)$}

-If $X$ is a real $2n$-dimensional monotone symplectic manifold, then we can define the (small) quantum cohomology ring $QH^*(X)$ as in \cite[Chapter 11]{mcduffsalamon} (to which we refer for all technical details).
+Let $X$ be a compact real $2n$-dimensional monotone symplectic manifold.
+One can define the (small) quantum cohomology ring $QH^*(X)$ as in \cite[Chapter 11]{mcduffsalamon} (to which we refer for all technical details).
 We very briefly summarize the definition.

 We set

 as a $\bm{G}$-graded complex vector space (classes are equipped with the image of their cohomological degree in $\bm{G}$).
 We equip it with the intersection pairing